NexPlayer/NexPlayer_HTML5_Documentation/API.md

 <a id="islive"> </a>
    #### player.isLive() ⇒ boolean

 Informs whether the video is live or on demand (VOD).
-Needs to be called when the manifest is finally loaded.
+This needs to be called when the manifest is finally loaded.
 It is recommended to use within the video "loadeddata" event.

 **Type**: instance method of [<code>Player</code>](#Player)
-**Returns**: boolean - true if the video is live, false otherwise.
+**Returns**: boolean - true if the video is live, otherwise it returns false.

 #### player.on(callbackType, functionToBeCalled)